satyanshu404/CDC-Placement-Info-Scraper/README.md

 This project provides a simple web scraper for extracting placement information from the CDC website.
 It uses `BeautifulSoup` and `requests` for parsing web content, and `selenium` for dynamic page interaction.

 **Disclaimer:**
-This project is intended for educational and research purposes only.
-Please refrain from using it to violate any website’s terms of service or engage in unauthorized activities.
+This project is intended for educational purposes and to get the idea about how the placement season works.
+It is not intended for any malicious or unethical use.
+The scraper is designed to be used responsibly and ethically, respecting the terms of service of the target website.

+Always ensure you have permission to scrape a website before doing so, and be mindful of the load you place on their servers.
+This project is provided "as-is" without any warranty or guarantee of functionality.
+Use it at your own risk, and always follow best practices for web scraping.

+This project is not affiliated with or endorsed by the CDC or any other organization.
+The information provided in this project is for educational purposes only and should not be considered as professional advice.

+The authors of this project are not responsible for any consequences arising from the use of this project.

 ---